 Next to the yurt there is an outdoor hot tub and a shepherd’s hut which contains a bathroom and kitchen.

 The Llanthony Valley is a Designated Dark Sky Reserve making it perfect for star gazing, and the Black Mountains offer a variety of mountain walks.
+The valley is also home to the delightful Llanthony Priory, which made it onto my list the most photogenic places in Wales.

 Brecon Beacons Glamping Summary

-The Brecon Beacons National Park provides plenty of opportunities to get into the Welsh countryside and enjoy nature at it’s best.
+The Brecon Beacons National Park provides plenty of opportunities to get into the Welsh countryside and enjoy nature at its best.
 When deciding where to stay in the Brecon Beacons, glamping properties offer the chance to connect with nature whilst enjoying some of life’s luxuries at the same time.

 I hope you found this guide useful and have a great time exploring this little slice of God’s country!
-Have you found an awesome glamping stay in the Beacons that isn’t on this list?
-Let me know below!

 Like It?
 Pin It For Later!